(Urinary Tract Infection)

 With the Planned Parenthood Direct app, it’s now quick and convenient to use your mobile device to access quality healthcare.
-The app is currently live in California.
-To receive care through the app, you must be located in California at the time of care.
+The app is currently live in California, Hawaii, Minnesota, and Washington; to receive care through the app, you must be physically present in these states.

 Payment on the app is easy.
 We accept most credit, debit, and prepaid cards.

 Please note: If this is a medical emergency, dial 911 immediately; do not use this app.

 If you've already completed a visit on the app, you can securely message any questions to your clinician or support team in Order History.
 Sign into Planned Parenthood Direct.
 Tap the menu icon in top right for Order History.

 To view the status of your order, go to your Order History.
 You can find your Order History by clicking on the menu icon at top right.